dlang/PhobosV3-Design/Design.md

 ### isXXXX templates

 Are generally very hard to figure out what they do, such as `isSomeChar`.
 What the heck does that mean?
 The string ones are even worse.

+## Guidelines for Reviewers

+### Silence is Approval
+One of the complaints the community has made about D in general and Phobos in particular is that many PRs go un-reviewed and are left to rot.
+Therefore, in Phobos 3, if you are listed as a reviewer on a PR and you do not respond to a within 24 hours to a pull request, your silence will be considered an approval.
+If the required reviewer is unavailable for any reason (ex: vacation, emergency, etc.), another reviewer can bypass them.
+Once they return they can provide comments and submit PR's to address any feedback on the PR's assigned to them that they missed.

+### Disagreement Without Providing a Fix or Alternative is Approval
+Another major community complaint is that PR's are routinely abandoned because somebody disagrees with how the PR does something, or believes that it will cause a problem, causing the PR to stall out.
+While the reviewer may be correct, that cannot be sufficient reason to block a PR.
+The disagreeing reviewer must either provide a PR/patch to the primary PR or provide an alternative implementation in a new PR that addresses their concern.
+The disagreeing reviewer must ensure that their PR references the original PR.
+If no alternatives are provided, the PR will be merged and the disagreeing reviewer is welcome to base their future alternative implementation on the merged work.